acl-dev/open-coroutine/core/docs/en/coroutine.md

 | limitations       | ✅ Few    | ❌ Many   |

 In general, if the requirements for resource utilization and switching performance are not very strict, using a stackfull approach would be more convenient and the code would be easier to maintain.
+So, `open-coroutine` chooses the stackfull coroutine.

 ## State in open-coroutine